htw-imi-showtime/showtime-website/README.md

 ```

 #### Linking to subpages
 If you added additional markdown files to your project directory, you may link to them using regular markdown links.
-You can simply use the name of the file to link the page it represents.
+You can simply use the name of the file (all lowercase) to link to the page it represents.
 ```markdown
 [Gallery](gallery)
 ```